Fountains in Leipzig: Decorative

+In the 1860s, the Connewitz waterworks, Leipzig's first groundwater works, was built on the Bauernwiesen (farmers' meadows).
+The city administration also ordered the installation of a water reservoir with a capacity of 4,000 m³ in Probstheida near Leipzig.
+This meant that the importance of the Leipzig fountains for supplying drinking water to the population was completely marginalized.
+Since then, the design purpose of the fountains has been the main focus.
+Of the fountains that still exist in the city today, the oldest was inaugurated in 1886 (Mendebrunnen).

 "Badender Knabe" and "Badendes Mädchen"

 In connection with the restoration and reconstruction work of the Old City Hall at the marketplace from 1906 until 1909, there were built two fountains „Badender Knabe“ (German: Bathing knave, Sculptor: Carl Seffner) and „Badendes Mädchen“ (German: Bathing girl).
 They are in a niche inside and in front of the passage on the town hall's side towards the Naschmarkt.
 The sculpture of the girl has been made by Johannes Hartmann in 1906.
 After it has been stolen, it was recreated in 2000 by the Leipzig sculptor Klaus Schwabe.